-Every Saturday, students' Crimson Cards are credited with the number of meals corresponding to the meal plan.
-One meal may be used at each meal time, breakfast, lunch and dinner.
-If a meal time is skipped, the unused meal may not be used at a later time.
+Every Saturday, students' Crimson Cards are credited with the number of meals corresponding to the meal plan (10, 14 or 19 meals per week).
+Multiple meal swipes can be used during a meal time.
+Unused meals each week do not roll forward to the next week.